 So we will see new trials and new applications, but I don’t think it will develop fast.

-In the last months we have seen a huge impact of the COVID-19 virus on supply chains and the global T&L sector.
-But what are the other ways the current global situation and politics influence xChange platform and its users?
+In the last months, we have seen a huge impact of the COVID-19 virus on supply chains and the global T&L sector.
+But what are the other ways the current global situation and politics influence the xChange platform and its users?

 A new big use case for several companies on our platform is finding and renting the containers on the rail connection between China and Europe that is part of the Chinese Road and Belt Initiative.